Enhance your skills and gain valuable insights by participating in an art workshop, where you can learn from both professionals and peers.

 We are where we are

 I've been comparing myself to Rébecca all throughout not because we are at the same artistic level but because I needed to know how similar our experiences might be right from the start.
 She began her journey decades ahead, which is why along with those artist that have gone before us, she is in the best position to guide newcomers.
-Artists like myself are mostly isolated and living in our fantastical world but are brought back into the realities of our living situations that often distract us from our objectives.
+Artists like myself are mostly isolated and living in our fantastical world but are brought back into the realities of our living situations that often distract us from our goals.
 Most of the time our only point of reference are those artists' finished works that we see on books or in social media posts.
 If we are more curious, we look them up and discover a bit more about their process or even their lives.
 It's seldom that we engage with successful professional artists, those we call "artist's artists," and chat with them over drinks or have them critique your work in your face and at the same time apologize for being so frank wherein I responded with "I live with Germans, so go ahead."

 Some participants when sharing their work felt embarrassed or intimidated by more experienced artists in the group.
 I was humbled the whole time even though I am at an advanced position, as a published illustrator.
 I began this creative journey completely clueless, which is why I can fully empathize with their struggle and thirst for first-hand knowledge during the workshop.
 I also felt I should remind some of them to not compare because we are where we are right now and that we can only keep on going to improve ourselves.
 We can only be grateful for artists like Rébecca, who makes it a personal mission to share their wisdom, experience, time and even art materials so that artists like us may find our way.
 Taking workshops like this is a great opportunity to learn straight from those who have been there and done that.
 Their insights into this competitive and complex industry is valuable and their honest critique of your work is even more precious.
-If for some reason you cannot attend physically then online courses such as Make Art That Sells or ITSme Learning Academy are good options if you want to further your education at your own pace.
-I can only emphasize the impact of these online courses in my growth as a professional children's books illustrator in this post, for example.
+Participants also learn from each other through exchanges about techniques or even life experiences that give us a peek into their process as well as vindication for our own struggles.

 We are where we are right now and that we can only keep on going to improve ourselves.